Charles V of France: Early life

-First Dauphin of the French Royal House
+First Dauphin from the House of Valois

-Humbert II, Dauphin of Viennois, ruined due to his inability to raise taxes after a crusade in the Middle East, and childless after the death of his only son, decided to sell the Dauphiné, which was a fief of the Holy Roman Empire.
-Neither the pope nor the emperor wanted to buy and the transaction was concluded with Charles' grandfather, the reigning King Philip VI.
+In 1343, Humbert II, Dauphin of Viennois (d.
+1355), pressured by various financial difficulties, and being left childless after the death of his only son, decided to sell the Dauphiné, a vast feudal polity within the Kingdom of Burgundy (Arles), then under the suzerainty of the Holy Roman Empire.
+Neither the pope nor the emperor wanted to buy, and thus a series of complex negotiations were initiated between Humbert and Charles' grandfather, the reigning French king Philip VI.
+It was initially agreed that Humbert's domains will pass to Charles' paternal uncle Philip, Duke of Orléans, but already in 1344, those provisions were changed, and a new agreement was made, designating Charles' father John as Humbert's heir in the Dauphiné.

+By 1349, Humbert decided to finalize the sale and relinquish his rule over Dauphiné in favor of the House of Valois, and thus the final agreement was made.
 Under the Treaty of Romans, the Dauphiné of Viennois was to be held by a son of the future king John the Good.
-So it was Charles, the eldest son of the latter, who became the first Dauphin.
-At the age of twelve, he was suddenly vested power while in Grenoble (10 December 1349 to March 1350).
+So it was Charles, the eldest son of the latter, who became the first Dauphin of Viennois from the House of Valois.
+At the age of twelve, he was vested power in the summer of 1349 (16 July), and proceeded to Grenoble (10 December 1349 to March 1350).
 A few days after his arrival, the people of Grenoble were invited to the Place Notre-Dame, where a platform was erected.
 Young Charles took his place next to Bishop John of Chissé and received the oath of allegiance of the people.
-In exchange, he publicly promised to respect the community charter and confirmed the liberties and franchises of Humbert II, which were summed up in a solemn statute before he signed his abdication and granted a last amnesty to all prisoners, except those facing the penalty of death.
+In exchange, he publicly promised to respect the community charter and confirmed the liberties and franchises of former dauphin Humbert II, which were summed up in a solemn statute before he signed his abdication and granted a last amnesty to all prisoners, except those facing the penalty of death.